redux-form/redux-form/docs/api/Selectors.md

 > Returns the form's fields meta data, namely `touched` and `visited`.

+> NOTE: redux-form creates the `formMeta` object lazily as each individual form field gets visited/touched/etc. Empty/missing properties imply that the corresponding field (or set of fields) has neither been visited nor touched.

 ### `getFormAsyncErrors(formName:String)` returns `(state) => formAsyncErrors:Object`

 > Returns the form asynchronous validation errors.